mdn/translated-content/files/fr/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

 - `.eslintrc.js`: This is a config file for [eslint](https://eslint.org/).
 You can use this to manage your linting rules.
 - `babel.config.js`: This is the config file for [Babel](https://babeljs.io/), which transforms modern JavaScript features being used in development code into older syntax that is more cross-browser compatible in production code.
 You can register additional babel plugins in this file.
 - `.browserslistrc`: This is a config for [Browserslist](https://github.com/browserslist/browserslist).
 You can use this to control which browsers your tooling optimizes for.
-- `public`: This directory contains static assets that are published, but not processed by [Webpack](https://webpack.js.org/) during build (with one exception; gets some processing).`index.html`
+- `public`: This directory contains static assets that are published, but not processed by [Webpack](https://webpack.js.org/) during build (with one exception; gets some processing) `index.html`.

   - `favicon.ico`: This is the favicon for your app.
 Currently, it's the Vue logo.
   - `index.html`: This is the template for your app.
 Your Vue app is run from this HTML page, and you can use lodash template syntax to interpolate values into it.